Will the Athletics’ positive COVID-19 test postpone the start of the Mariners’ upcoming homestand?

 The need for having a third catcher on the active roster for the last two games on the road trip seemed a bit curious.

-But with the trade deadline looming at 1 p.m. on Monday and catcher Austin Nola not in the starting lineup on Sunday, it would be easy to speculate that the Mariners could be weighing trade offers for Nola and wouldn’t want to play him in the game under any circumstance out of risk of injury.
+But with the trade deadline looming at 1 p.m.
+Monday and catcher Austin Nola not in the starting lineup Sunday, it would be easy to speculate that the Mariners could be weighing trade offers for Nola and wouldn’t want to play him in the game under any circumstance out of risk of injury.

 Why would the Mariners trade Nola?
 Well, he does have value to teams in need of a right-handed bat, a backup catcher and corner infielder.
 He brings a unique combination of skills at a very low cost.